cloudevents/sdk-go/samples/README.md

   * [Sender & Receiver](./stan/sender-receiver): Send and receive events using the same NATS client.
 * WebSockets
   * [Client](./ws/client): Sends and receive events, from client side, using the CloudEvents Client.
+  * [Server](./ws/server): Sends and receive events, from server side, using the CloudEvents WebSocket implementation.